Albania Road Trip Itinerary: 8-Day & 10-Day Loop

 Day 3: Berat - the city of a thousand windows

 From Tirana it’s about 120 km / 2-2.5 hours south to Berat, the UNESCO World Heritage town whose tiers of white Ottoman houses, each with rows of wide windows, climb two facing hillsides above the Osum river.
-Walk the cobbled Mangalem and Gorica quarters, cross the old stone bridge, and climb up to the Kala - a castle that is still a lived-in neighbourhood, with churches and the Onufri icon museum inside its walls.
+Walk the cobbled Mangalem and Gorica quarters, cross the old stone bridge, and climb up to the Kala - a castle that’s still a lived-in neighbourhood, with churches and the Onufri icon museum inside its walls.

 Berat is an easy half-day of sightseeing plus an overnight; with more time you can add the Osum canyon or a wine tasting in the surrounding hills.
 Our Berat travel guide covers the sights, day trips and where to stay in detail.